 Click here for more information on Research Activities at OIST.

-Ugur AbdullaAnalysis and Partial Differential Equations Unit3 positions maximum3 positions maximumThe aim of the Analysis and Partial Differential Equations (PDE) unit is to reveal and analyze the mathematical principles reflecting natural phenomena expressed by partial differential equations.
+Ugur AbdullaAnalysis and Partial Differential Equations UnitTBDTBDThe aim of the Analysis and Partial Differential Equations (PDE) unit is to reveal and analyze the mathematical principles reflecting natural phenomena expressed by partial differential equations.
 Research focuses on fundamental analysis of PDEs, regularity theory of elliptic and parabolic PDEs, with special emphasis on the regularity of finite boundary points and the point at ∞, its measure-theoretical, probabilistic and topological characterization, well-posedness of PDE problems in domains with non-smooth and non-compact boundaries, global uniqueness, analysis and classification of singularities, asymptotic laws for diffusion processes, regularity theory of nonlinear degenerate and singular elliptic and parabolic PDEs, free boundary problems, optimal control of free boundary systems with distributed parameters.
 Current areas of interest include Potential Theory, Harmonic Analysis, Probability Theory, Calculus of Variations and Optimal Control, Optimization, Mathematical Biosciences and Quantum Biology.
 Some of the current research projects in Applied Mathematics include laser ablation of biomedical tissues; preventing aerodynamic stall by in-flight ice accretion in the aerospace industry; cancer detection through Electrical Impedance Tomography and optimal control theory; identification of parameters in large-scale models of systems biology; optimal control of reactive oxygen species in quantum biology.

 Potential projects could include field, lab, or modeling studies of biotic interaction, community-ecosystem linkages, species coexistence, community assembly, landscape genetics, plant-microbe interactions, and experimental evolution.

-Pinaki ChakrabortyFluid Mechanics Unit (Unit Video)2 positions maximum2 positions maximumExperimental Fluid Mechanics (Turbulent flows).
+Pinaki ChakrabortyFluid Mechanics Unit (Unit Video)2 positions maximum2 positions maximumExperimental Fluid Mechanics

-Carlos CidApplied Cryptography Unit1 position maximum1 position maximumMy main interest and area of expertise is cryptography.
+Carlos CidApplied Cryptography UnitTBDTBDMy main interest and area of expertise is cryptography.
 I lead the "applied cryptography unit", which investigates the design and analysis of modern cryptographic primitives and schemes used to protect the confidentiality and integrity of data – at rest, being communicated or computed upon – both in the classical and the quantum settings.
 Specific areas of interest include the algebraic cryptanalysis of symmetric and asymmetric key algorithms, design and analysis of primitives for privacy-preserving cryptographic mechanisms (e.g. secure computation schemes), as well as the design and analysis of quantum-safe cryptographic constructions.
 Another area of interest is cyber-economics: the intersection between cyber security / cryptography and economics.

-Keshav DaniFemtosecond Spectroscopy Unit2 positions maximum2 positions maximumProjects available in two-dimensional materials and energy materials using techniques in ultrafast spectroscopy, photoemission spectroscopy and computational data analysis (e.g. using Matlab).
+Keshav DaniFemtosecond Spectroscopy UnitTBDTBDProjects available in two-dimensional materials and energy materials using techniques in ultrafast spectroscopy, photoemission spectroscopy and computational data analysis (e.g. using Matlab).
 Students with a prior background in these fields will be competitive.

 Erik De SchutterComputational Neuroscience Unit1 position maximum1 position maximumWe use computational, data-driven methods to study how neurons and microcircuits in the brain operate.
 We are interested in the interaction between fundamental properties like morphology or excitability and neural functions like information processing or learning.
 Most of our models are about the cerebellum or hippocampus because they have been studied extensively, allowing for detailed modeling at many different levels of complexity.
 More recently our focus shifted to nanoscale modeling of neurons, astrocytes and synapses.